dlesbre/bibtex-autocomplete/README.md

   `-q crossref -q dblp` or
   `-Q openalex -Q researchr -Q unpaywall -Q arxiv -Q s2 -Q inspire`

-  Additionally, you can use `-q` to change the completion priority.
-  So `-q inspire -q researchr -q dblp -q unpaywall -q s2 -q arxiv -q crossref` reverses the default order.

 - `-e --only-entry <id>` or `-E --exclude-entry <id>`

   Restrict which entries should be autocompleted. `<id>` is the entry ID used in